BREAKING: Latest Covid figures for Limerick are confirmed

-THERE has been a significant day-on-day reduction in the number of new cases of Covid-19 in Limerick.
+MORE than 30 additional cases of Covid-19 have been reported in Limerick, new figures show.

-Provisional data, collated by the Department of Public Health Mid West, shows 42 confirmed cases of the diesease were reported during the most recent 24-hour period - down from 96 a day earlier.
+According to provisional data, collated by the Department of Public Health Mid West, a total of 34 cases were reported in Limerick during the most recent 24-hour period.

-Nationally, the Health Protection Surveillance Centre says it has been notified of 1,789 confirmed cases of Covid-19.
+The figure is considerably lower than the 108 cases which were reported on Wednesday.
+42 cases were reported on Tuesday while 96 were reported in Monday.
+A total of 550 cases have been reported in Limerick over the last eight days.

-Figures from the National Public Health Emergency Team also show that as of 8am today, 360 Covid-19 patients are hospitalised, of which 56 are in ICU.
+Nationally, 1,414 cases new cases have been reported by the National Public Health Emergency Team this Friday evening.

+As of 8am today, 353 Covid-19 patients are hospitalised, of which 55 are in ICU.

-There has been a total of 5,112 deaths related to Covid-19 notified in Ireland since February of last year.
+Separately, The Department of Public Health Mid-West says strong mitigation measures preventing Covid-19 are effective in breaking chains of transmission in the school setting and community.

+Public Health Mid-West has a strong Schools Team, led by a Specialist in Public Health Medicine with support from the Department of Education, and will support and advise schools where necessary.

 More News